Mark Zuckerberg Says He's Not Running For President

 Zuckerberg is preparing for a political battle, the source was careful to emphasize, but as a private citizen focused on the goals he has already outlined through the Chan Zuckerberg Initiative.
 “There is absolutely a possibility that Mark may choose to play a stronger role in the political system and political debates,” the source said.
 Zuckerberg has been “very transparent” in his advocacy for “greater equality and optimizing research that find cures for disease and solves the fundamental problems of our time, but I really don’t see him stepping away from Facebook.”

 Last week, Zuckerberg announced that he had poached Uber executive David Plouffe, a former campaign manager for Barack Obama, as CZI’s president of policy and advocacy.
 He also tapped Ken Mehlman, George W. Bush’s former campaign manager, in an advisory role.
-“You can make change, but in order for it to be sustainable, you need to build a movement to support it,” Zuckerberg told The New York Times.
+“You can make change, but in order for it to be sustainable, you need to build a movement to support it,” Zuckerberg told the New York Times.

-Calling for a movement, backed by bipartisan political operatives, sounds awfully presidential, but Zuckerberg used the same language when he first launched CZI in December, 2015.
+Calling for a movement backed by bipartisan political operatives sounds awfully presidential, but Zuckerberg used the same language when he first launched CZI in December 2015.

 The stock restructuring deal ties back to CZI as well.
-The changes were made after Zuckerberg and Chan donated 99 percent of their Facebook shares, then worth roughly $45 billion, to CZI.
-In order retain control while he gave away equity, Zuckerberg introduced a new class of stock and revised rules, including a concession that “serving in a government position or office,” for two years would not constitute a voluntary resignation.
+The changes were made after Zuckerberg and Chan donated 99% of their Facebook shares, then worth roughly $45 billion, to CZI.
+In order retain control while he gave away equity, Zuckerberg introduced a new class of stock and revised rules, including a concession that “serving in a government position or office” for two years would not constitute a voluntary resignation.

-Success in business doesn’t necessarily guarantee success at the polls. .
-“First thing is these people should not be running for office,” Bradley Tusk, an Uber advisor and investor, who also managed Michael Bloomberg’s 2009 mayoral campaign, told BuzzFeed Newsduring a conversation about the increasingly political role played by Silicon Valley leaders.
+Success in business doesn’t necessarily guarantee success at the polls.
+“First thing is these people should not be running for office,” Bradley Tusk, an Uber adviser and investor, who also managed Michael Bloomberg’s 2009 mayoral campaign, told BuzzFeed News during a conversation about the increasingly political role played by Silicon Valley leaders.
 “It worked for Mike [Bloomberg] because of 9/11.
 If you look at the history of rich people from business or tech running for office, they almost always lose.
 That personality type is very different from running a company.
-The reality is if you’re Mark, with your wealth and platform,” you’re better off as CEO of Facebook than President, he said.
+The reality is if you’re Mark, with your wealth and platform,” then you’re better off as CEO of Facebook than as president, he said.

-Tusk also pointed out that direct political engagement has not been as successful for Zuckerberg in the past.
+Tusk also mentioned that direct political engagement has not been as successful for Zuckerberg in the past.
 “Look at Fwd.us.
 How much money did those guys get taken for?
 And they accomplished nothing,” he said, referring to Zuckerberg’s ill-conceived immigration advocacy group.
-“They are better off using their strengths and their skills,” than jumping directly into the political arena, Tusk said.
+“They are better off using their strengths and their skills” than jumping directly into the political arena, Tusk said.

 - President Trump signed executive orders today to advance the Keystone XL and Dakota Access oil pipelines, prompting praise from pro-Trump unions.

-- Press Secretary Sean Spicer dodged multiple questions at today's White House briefing on Donald Trump's false claim that millions of illegal immigrants voted in the election.
+- Press Secretary Sean Spicer dodged multiple questions at today's White House briefing on Donald Trump's false claim that millions voted illegally in the election.

 - White supremacist Richard Spencer rented space in Alexandria, Virginia, that he intends to use as a hub for the alt-right, sparking outrage and complaints from neighbors.